jupegarnica/tepi/README.md

 # use @ tu include metadata
 # @name example

-GET /?body=hola
+GET /?body=hola&status=400
 host: https://faker.deno.dev

 # write the expected response to validate the actual response
-HTTP/1.1 200 OK
+HTTP/1.1 400 Bad Request

-{"name": "Garn"}
+hola
 ```

-Run `httest --init` to create a example.http file to know more about the syntax.
+Run `tepi --init` to create a example.http file to know more about the syntax.